mrpascal1/mrpascal1.github.io/_posts/2022-06-08-custom-textview-android.md

 ### How we are gonna build?
 Android provides flexibility for creating your own custom component by extending any existing view or viewgroup.<br>
-So, we will build our own custom android component which will extend the TextView.<br>
+So, we will build our own custom android component which will extend the TextView.
 TextView provides lots of features but unfortunately it didn't spoon feed everything to the developer.

 Enough theory, let's start by creating a new class in Kotlin - ExpandableTv.kt